Post-Hoc Reasoning in Chain of Thought

 I started this project during the training phase of Neel Nanda's MATS 6.0 stream.
 Later, with the help of some collaborators (Darius Kianersi and Adrià Garriga-Alonso), I extended it with a more comprehensive evaluation suite and some additional experiments.
 Over time this has resulted in three different artifacts for the same project: a blog post on this site, a LessWrong post, and a paper.
 I had GPT 5.5 Deep Research aggregate citations across the three artifacts, which I list below.

 In the future, if you reference this project, I recommend you cite the paper on arXiv!
-I've provided a BibTeX citation below.
+I've provided a BibTeX citation at the bottom of the page.

 Cited by